 Faculty and staff members have access to a variety of resources at U-M to help enhance their awareness and understanding of issues related to diversity, equity and inclusion.
 From general awareness to developing bystander intervention skills to connecting with others across our vibrant community, there are many opportunities available, including many at no cost.

-A variety of courses are available to staff from all schools, colleges and units free of charge.
+A variety of courses are available to staff from all schools, colleges and units.
 Course topics include unconscious bias, intercultural awareness, bystander intervention and more.
 Courses available now at no cost to individuals or their departments include:

 - Change It Up!